 Step 2: Identify the Decision Makers

-The deals were talking about here get done between people.
+The deals we’re talking about here get done between people.

-I go into much more depth in our training but suffice it to say that different size lenders make “buying decisions” or in this case listing decisions differently.
+I go into much more depth in our training but suffice it to say that different size lenders make “buying decisions” or, in this case, listing decisions differently.

-Some banks will be large enough to have a committee with other lenders you’ll work directly with the top brass and still others will have independent departments or even just a single REO manager who can make a decision over coffee with you.
+Some banks will be large enough to have a committee.
+With other lenders, you’ll work directly with the top brass, and still, others will have independent departments or even just a single REO manager who can make a decision over coffee with you.

-Grab decision maker names and phone numbers from the BankProspector software or do your own contact research.
+Grab decision-maker names and phone numbers from the BankProspector software or do your own contact research.